newking9088/sql-guide-to-solve-complex-data-science-problems/README.md

 # sql-guide-to-solve-complex-data-science-problems
-This is a comprehensive SQL guide for both MySQL users and PostgreSQL users, covering topics from basic `SELECT` statements to advanced window functions.
-My SQL learning journey and the suggestions from my mentees, colleagues and seniors to document this were the motivations to write this document.
+This comprehensive SQL guide caters to both MySQL and PostgreSQL users, covering everything from basic SELECT statements to advanced window functions.
+My own SQL learning journey, along with encouragement from my mentees, colleagues, and seniors, inspired me to create this document.